Overview

 Foo

-If SIRIUS predicts that the query spectrum might be a lipid, the molecular formula according to that prediction can be added and enforced (default).
+If SIRIUS predicts that the query spectrum may be a lipid, the molecular formula according to that prediction can be added and enforced (default).

 Foo